venusai24/floorplansharing/README.md

-# FloorPlanner&Sharing
+# FloorPlan & Sharing

 ## Overview

-**FloorPlannerSharing** is a Java Swing-based application for creating, editing, saving, and sharing 2D floor plans.
-It features a graphical interface for drawing rooms, placing furniture, adding doors and windows, and managing user accounts with file upload/download capabilities (including Dropbox integration).
-The codebase is modular, with each class handling a specific aspect of the application.
+**FloorPlannerSharing** is a Java desktop application for designing, saving, and sharing 2D floor plans.
+It provides a graphical interface for drawing rooms, placing furniture, and managing user accounts.
+The application supports file upload/download, including Dropbox integration, and features a user dashboard for managing and searching shared plans.

 ---

-## Core Components
+## Main Components

-### 1. **Canvas and Drawing**
+### 1. Drawing and Canvas Management

-- **`CanvasObject`**
+- **CanvasObject & Subclasses**:
-  Abstract base class for all drawable objects (rooms, furniture, doors, windows).
-Extends `Rectangle` and defines methods for drawing, moving, rotating, and type identification.
+  The abstract `CanvasObject` class is the base for all drawable items (rooms, furniture, doors, windows).
+Each subclass (e.g., `Room`, `Furniture`, `Door`, `Window`) implements its own drawing and interaction logic.

+- **CanvasObjectManager**:
+  Singleton managing all objects on the canvas, including selection, layering, and object lists.

+- **DrawingTool & ToolPanel**:
+  Abstracts the concept of a drawing tool (e.g., room tool, furniture tool, select tool).
+The `ToolPanel` provides a sidebar for switching between tools and customizing options (like room color).

+- **SketchPanel**:
+  The main drawing area.
+Handles mouse events for drawing, moving, aligning, and snapping objects to a grid.

+- **SketchApp**:
+  The main application window.
+Initializes the UI, menu bar, tool panel, and sketch panel.
+Handles file operations and status updates.

+- **Core Components**

 - **`Room`**
   Represents a room with color and transparency.
 Implements drawing logic for filled rectangles.